emuflight/Nemesis/README.md

 cd Nemesis
 ```

-Install Windows build tools. (run from either administrative command prompt, or powershell with admin rights)
+Install Windows build tools. (run from either *administrative* command prompt, or powershell with *administrative* rights)
-This command took a long time and never finished for @Andrey and @Risko, ctrl-c after a while? <shrug>
+This step may stall at `Successfully installed Python 2.7`, if this is the case, simply Ctrl-C one time and enter "N" for no.
 ```
-npm install -g --production windows-build-tools --vs2019
+npm install --global --production windows-build-tools
 ```

 Install Yarn, Configure python, (this part can be done from regular command line):